 12. "I Thank U"

 Who is playing the guitar?
 Has anyone ever had guitar strings on a Future album?
 I’m telling you, this is the kind of production you wouldn’t think Future would select.
 This album is one big subtweet to all the various women in Future's life.
 The kind of album you make after spending a summer touring with Drake, losing your ex-fiancee to a football player and getting sued by a former brother.
 I wish this one was a bit longer.
 It is painfully short.
-With the guitar solo at the end it feels like a sad ending.
+With the guitar solo in the end it feels like a sad ending.
 No… don’t go.
-This is how I felt when Mahershala Ali character dies in Moonlight, gone too soon.
+This is how I felt when Mahershala Ali’s character dies in Moonlight.
+Gone too soon.

 13. "New Illuminati"